jollygoodcode/whatsnew/README.md

 #### Remote

-Search changelog on GitHub.
-It will first search if a remote repository has a changelog file, then search for GitHub Releases automatically.
+Search changelog-like file / releases on GitHub.

+It will first search if a remote repository has a changelog file:

 Search in given `owner/repo`: